xudafeng/selenium-atoms/README.md

 | :---: | :---: |

-This project follows the git-contributor [spec](https://github.com/xudafeng/git-contributor), auto upated at `Tue Mar 27 2018 22:58:45 GMT+0800`.
+This project follows the git-contributor [spec](https://github.com/xudafeng/git-contributor), auto upated at `Thu May 24 2018 14:32:10 GMT+0800`.

 <!-- GITCONTRIBUTOR_END -->